g14a/g14a.github.io/_posts/golang/channels/2021-04-05-how-I-learnt-Go-Channels-p1.md

 9999
 $ >
 ```

+If data is sent into a closed channel, your goroutine panics.
+There is no receiver at all, even in the future, to take your data; so your goroutine panics.

 We could easily loop over the channel in a different goroutine like the following as well: